Health Savings Account Cards

 Register as a 90% Rule Merchant

 To register as a 90% Rule merchant, merchants must first be a SIGIS Member in good standing and have paid its membership fee.
-The merchant will then be able to access the Members Area open_in_new of the SIGIS website to complete the 90% Rule registration for each of the merchant's eligible store locations.
+The merchant will then be able to access the Members Areaopen_in_newLink opens new window of the SIGIS website to complete the 90% Rule registration for each of the merchant’s eligible store locations.
 The SIGIS 90% Rule Program Implementation Procedures are also available in the Members Area.
 This contains information for merchants, acquirers, plan administrators, issuers, and processors about the 90% Rule program.

 For Plan Administrators, while offering FSA/HRA cardholders the opportunity to use their cards at registered 90% Rule merchants is optional, it is a way to increase the convenience and usability of an FSA/HRA card program.
 Transactions at 90% Rule stores are not auto-substantiated and plan administrations will need to follow their policies for substantiation of such purchases, most likely asking cardholders to forward their sales receipts.